-If your health care provider suspects you have a problem with your prostate or nearby tissues, he or she may send you to a urologist.
-A urologist is a doctor who treats problems of the urinary system and male reproductive system.
-Your urologist or other health care provider may run tests to figure out what is going on and how to help.
+If your health care provider suspects a problem with your prostate or nearby tissues, he/she may send you to a urologist.
+A urologist is a doctor who treats problems of the urinary tract and male reproductive systems.

 Each type of prostatitis calls for a different treatment.
-Your doctor will want to know which type you have and make sure other health problems aren't causing your symptoms.
-To find the answers, many types of tests are used.
+Your doctor will want to know exactly what is causing your symptoms.
+To find the answers, more than one type of test may be used.

-Your health care provider may ask you to fill out a questionnaire called the NIH Chronic Prostatitis Symptom Index.
-This questionnaire asks about your symptoms and how they affect you.
-You may be asked to fill this out many times during treatment to find out how well your treatment is working.
+Your health care provider may ask you to fill out a questionnaire to understand your pain.
+One kind is the NIH Chronic Prostatitis Symptom Checklist.
+This questionnaire asks about your symptoms and how they feel to you.

 Digital Rectal Exam of the Prostate

 To get a closer look at the prostate gland, your health care provider may order a transrectal ultrasound.
-Ultrasound uses sound waves bouncing off an organ to show a picture of the organ.
+An ultrasound uses sound waves to show a picture of the prostate.
 To "see" the prostate, the ultrasound probe is placed in the rectum.

-Your health care provider may test your urine and fluid from your prostate gland to find out what is causing your problems.
+Your doctor may test your urine and fluid from your prostate gland.
 When the prostate is massaged during the DRE, a fluid called expressed prostatic excretion (EPS) comes out of the penis.
 Urine and EPS are checked for signs of inflammation and infection.
-The test results may also show whether your problem is in your urethra, bladder, or prostate.
+The test results may tell the doctor if the problem is in your urethra, bladder, or prostate.

 If you are at risk for cancer, your health care provider may order a blood test to check your prostate specific antigen (PSA) level.
 But if you have a prostate infection, your PSA can be falsely raised.
 Because of this, doctors are careful about how they read your PSA test results.